-8 things you’ll miss if they close Marks & Spencer | Ideal Home
+8 things you’ll miss if they close your local Marks & Spencer | Ideal Home

 5. They love seasonal holidays as much as we do!

 One word: CHOCOLATE!
-There seasonal timings might be off, but we can always be tempted by an abundance of chocolate – all 365 days of the year.
+Their seasonal timings might be off, but we can always be tempted by an abundance of chocolate – all 365 days of the year.

 6. M&S adverts celebrate women